Medical Malpractice Attorneys in Myrtle Beach

 - Three years pass following the date you discovered the malpractice injury

 If you miss the deadline in your case, the court may bar you from suing to recover damages.
 This could prevent you from receiving any compensation in the case.
 Therefore, these deadlines are essential to your financial recovery.

 We can review any potential malpractice case and explain how these deadlines apply to you.
 Some exceptions could allow you to act even after three years.
 We want to ensure you understand your rights and how to hold the at-fault healthcare providers accountable.
 They should not get away with hurting patients who trust them to make them better, not cause additional injuries or concerns.

 At Morris Law, LLC, we provide free initial consultations for individuals and families who believe they have medical malpractice injuries.
 Our firm works based on contingency fees, which means we never ask our clients for upfront payments.
 Instead, we use our firm's resources to build your case and recover the money you deserve.
 You don't owe us attorney's fees unless we recover your compensation.
-Reach out to a personal injury lawyer today.
+Reach out to a personal injury lawyer at our Myrtle Beach office today.